title: Vision category: Programming position: 6

 detection.tag_family The family of AprilTag which is detected.
 RoboCon currently only uses tag36h11.

 detection.tag_id The ID number of the detected marker.
-Aliased by marker.code.
+Aliased by marker.info.id.

 detection.hamming The number of bits which were corrected.
 The detector cannon detect tags with a hamming distance greater than 2.